-- 1. Student who believes that his/her Education Records are inaccurate or misleading, or that the records violate his/her privacy rights, must first request an informal discussion regarding the questionable item with the Office of the Registrar, who may or may not honor the request. - 2.
-If the result of the informal discussion with the Office of the Registrar is not satisfactory to the Student, and the Student still wishes to have the record corrected, the Student should submit a Student Request to Amend Education Records form HSC OP 77.13 to the Executive Vice President for Academic Affairs or designee.
-The request shall clearly identify the part of the record the Student believes should be changed, and specify why it should be changed, i.e., why the Student believes the record is inaccurate, misleading or in violation of his/her privacy rights.
+- 1. Student who believes that their Education Records are inaccurate or misleading, or that the records violate their privacy rights, must first request an informal discussion regarding the questionable item with the Office of the Registrar, who may or may not honor the request. - 2.
+If the result of the informal discussion with the Office of the Registrar is not satisfactory to the Student, and the Student still wishes to have the record corrected, the Student should submit a Student Request to Amend Education Records form HSC OP 77.13 to the Assistant Provost or their designee.
+The request shall clearly identify the part of the record the Student believes should be changed, and specify why it should be changed, i.e., why the Student believes the record is inaccurate, misleading or in violation of their privacy rights.
 [Note: The substantive judgment of a faculty member regarding a Student's work, expressed in grades or evaluations, is not within the purview of the right to seek amendment of Education Records under this section.
 This section does not include procedures for Students challenging individual grades.
 Grade appeal and grievance procedures are set forth in the individual Student handbooks for each School and the TTUHSC Student Handbook/ Code of Professional Conduct.] - 3.
-After receiving the written request from the Student for a change in his/her Education Records, the Executive Vice President for Academic Affairs ("EVPAA") or designee shall request, and the Office of the Registrar shall provide, a written statement that explains why the request for the change in the Education Record was denied at the informal stage.
-After reviewing the request by the Student and the response of the Office of the Registrar, the SVPAA or designee will provide written notification to the Student whether or not TTUHSC will implement the change.
-If not, the SVPAA or designee will notify the Student of the right to a hearing to challenge the information believed by the Student to be inaccurate, misleading, or in violation of the Student's rights. - 4.
-Upon receiving a written request from the Student for a hearing, the EVPAA or designee shall arrange for a hearing and provide written notice to the Student reasonably in advance of the date, time and place of the hearing.
-The hearing will be conducted according to the following procedures: - a.
-The hearing shall be conducted by a hearing official or committee appointed by the President or designee.
-Such individual(s) must have no direct interest in the outcome of the case and shall decline to serve if a conflict of interest, or an appearance of a conflict of interest, exists with either the Student or the Office of the Registrar. - b.
-At least five (5) days prior to the date scheduled for the hearing, the Student and the Office of the Registrar, shall submit to each other, as well as to the hearing official or committee, any and all pertinent documents and a list of witnesses and advisors who are to be involved in the hearing process.
-The Student may, at his/her own expense, be assisted or represented by one or more individuals of his/her own choice, including an attorney.
-If the Student has an advisor, the Office of General Counsel shall represent the University.
-The Student and the Office of the Registrar are each responsible for presenting relevant information.
-Therefore, the advisors and/or attorneys for the Parties are not permitted to speak or participate directly in the hearing.
+After receiving the written request from the Student for a change in their Education Records, the Assistant Provost or their designee shall request, and the Office of the Registrar shall provide, a written statement that explains why the request for the change in the Education Record was denied at the informal stage.
+After reviewing the request by the Student and the response of the Office of the Registrar, the Assistant Provost for Student Affairs or designee will provide written notification to the

+Student whether or not TTUHSC will implement the change.
+If not, the Assistant Provost for Student Affairs or designee will notify the Student of the right to a hearing to challenge the information believed by the Student to be inaccurate, misleading, or in violation of the Student's rights.